 The varsity team had a hectic week that featured multiple games including a heartbreaking conference tournament semifinal loss, a senior awards ceremony and the senior prom (today the upperclassmen graduate).
 Still, the varsity players arrived at the ballpark before 9 a.m. to help prepare the field, to shag balls during the alumni batting practice and to watch a bunch of Old Timers attempt to regain their championship form.
 Words can’t express how much we appreciate the support of Coach Murray and his entire program.

 Saint Joseph concluded the day’s festivities with a thrilling 5-4 victory over Union on Senior Day as 10 upperclassmen contributed to the varsity squad’s win.

-A story about the Old Timers' Day game, courtesy of Anthony Colucci '16, can be found at the bottom of this web page.
+A story about the Old Timers' Day game, courtesy of Anthony Colucci '16, and photos from the event can be found at the bottom of this web page.

 Massimo Agresti ‘16

 Anthony Battaglia ‘12